Skip to main content

 • Et cetera.

-The number d is called the dimension of the span.
-We have already met this notion informally in this important note in Section 3.1 and also in this important note in Section 3.1.
+The number d is called the dimension.
+We discussed this notion in this important note in Section 3.1 and this important note in Section 3.1.
 We will define this concept rigorously in Section 3.4.